Benna96/GameDevAcademy2023-Module2Asteroids/README.md

 # GameDevAcademy2023-Module2Asteroids
-Repo for the module 2 project of Game Dev Academy 2023.
+A practice project for Game Dev Academy 2023. ⭐⭐⭐ version.
+A recreation od the classic Asteroids game.

+Includes multiple levels and smooth screen wrapping.

+Build with Unity 2021.3.21f1.